Director: Allen H. Miner

 Arriving in a small Mexican village, Williams (Geoffrey Horne)—a humanoid from another planet—accidentally kills a local police officer.
 Severely wounded as a result of the altercation, the alien befriends a boy named Pedro (Edmund Vargas) and prepares to hand over a valuable gift to the people of Earth—with a tragic outcome.

 “The Gift” offers a modern, albeit poorly executed, interpretation of the story of Christ as detailed in the New Testament.
-Viewers may therefore take issue with this season-three installment, which forgoes the penetrating insight of a classic religious parable.
+Viewers may therefore take issue with this installment, which forgoes the penetrating insight of a classic religious parable.

 Fans of The Twilight Zone may enjoy this episode for its ironic twist ending, which, though borrowed from Klaatu’s arrival scene in The Day the Earth Stood Still, will likely resonate with those of a misanthropic nature.
 (Nevertheless, the finale of “The Gift,” which presents a veiled critique of McCarthyism, is hampered by a lack of subtlety.)